 §747.207.
 What are my responsibilities as the primary caregiver?

-You are responsible for the following:
+You are responsible for:

 (1) Developing and implementing your child-care home's operational policies, which comply with or exceed Division 4 of this subchapter (relating to Operational Policies);

 (2) Ensuring all assistant caregivers and substitute caregivers comply with the relevant minimum standards for those caregivers, as specified in this chapter, and are provided assignments that match their skills, abilities, and training;